Epilepsy and pregnancy: What you need to know

 Seizures during pregnancy can cause:

-- Fetal injury, premature separation of the placenta from the uterus (placental abruption) or miscarriage due to trauma experienced during a seizure
+- Fetal injury, premature separation of the placenta from the uterus (placental abruption) or miscarriage due to trauma, such as a fall, during a seizure

 - Preterm labor